ChrisGVE/ColorScan/README.md

 cargo run --example cli swatch.heic > result.json
 ```

+**Note**: The CLI tool (`examples/cli.rs`) is a **development and testing utility only**.
+It is:
+- Dynamically linked to system OpenCV for fast compile times during development
+- Not intended for distribution to end users
+- Used for validating crate functionality with real images and iterating on algorithms

+For production applications, see the Deployment section below.

 ## How It Works

 1. **Paper Detection**: Locates and rectifies the paper/card surface using computer vision